I’m sitting in cafe reading a book on my e-reader. An acquaintance approaches me.

 Acquaintance 1: Pauses.
 Looks down at the newspaper in his hands.
 You should read this.
 Pushes the paper my direction.
 It’s about the changes they plan on making in the neighborhood soon.

 Me: Oh.
-I glance at the article, but I do not take the paper from him.
+I glance at the article, though I don’t take the paper.

 Acquaintance 1: Seems puzzled.
 Leans towards me.
 Points to a particular paragraph.
 See, here’s something they want to do.
 They want to tear down the Mission Bridge and put up a new one.
 They say that it can’t sustain the amount of traffic coming across it now on a daily basis.
 Can you believe that?
 That bridge has been there for more than 75 years.
 Crazy!

 Me: Yes, crazy.
 I take a sip from my coffee and continue reading to myself from my e-reader.
 A line catches my eye: “Altered is Zarathustra; a child hath Zarathustra become; an awakened one is Zarathustra: what wilt thou do in the land of the sleepers?”

 Acquaintance 1: Seems puzzled.
 Well, I guess I’ll leave you to your reading.